1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

 Both databases have the same catalog username - ``rman11g`` and the password is currently ``rman11gcatalog`` but this could/should/will be changed after handover - and the various backup scripts amended to suit.

     **Note**\ :At present, there is also a separate ``RMAN`` catalog database on ``ORCDEVORC03``, named ``AZRMN01`` and this is only used for backups on the test/UAT servers, if applicable.
+This server is being decommissioned so this database may not exist when you read this document.

 Daily Backups
 -------------

     **Note**: Due to *foibles* in the way that the application needs certain settings within ``sqlnet.ora`` to be set, we must always login to the databases with a username and password.
 This includes running backups etc. To this end, the SYS password on the databases, if changed, must be reflected in the settings used to carry out a backup in the  Windows Task Scheduler.

 Daily backups are configured to take place 7 days a week, with a level 0 incremental backup taking place on Sunday.
 Every other day of the week will carry out an incremental level 1 backup.

 This is slightly different from the old 9i regime where levels 2 through 4 existed in RMAN, but as these are no longer provided at 11g, the choice is level 0 or level 1 only.

+    **Beware**: The backup location is always to the supplied path with the oracle sid for the database being used in the path:  ``\\BACKMAN01\RMANBackup\backups\%ORACLE_SID%`` - this means that if we backup the standby database, the files will be written to the ``xxxSB`` folder as opposed to `xxx` according to the database name.

 Craig has a diagram of the RMAN backup environment, but in summary:

 -  RMAN backs up the database to a specific drive.
-This is mapped on all servers as the same disk, ``\\backman01\rmanbackups\``, but only within the service user's account by default, so there's no problem if we switch from backing up the primary to backing up the standby, or the DR databases.
+This is mapped on all servers as the same disk, ``\\BACKMAN01\RMANBackup\``, but only within the service user's account by default, so there's no problem if we switch from backing up the primary to backing up the standby, or the DR databases.